Geeksltd/MSharp.Docs/Tutorials/9/README.md

 }
 ```
 "SupplierService" class has two associations with "Supplier" and "ServiceType" class and a money property.
-In solution explorer, right click the *#Model* project and select *Build* and then build the *Domain* project to make sure everything regarding it is fine.
+In solution explorer, right click the *#Model* project and select *Build* and then build the *Domain* project to make sure everything is just fine.

 ## Developing UI
-According to the requirement, we have these pages to develop:
+According to the requirements, there are these pages to develop:

 - Service Types List
   - Add / Edit Service Type